 Reliance documentation should be tracked before activation pressure begins.
 Teams need to know whether agreements, institutional approvals, and local sign-offs are complete.

 Consent version control also needs attention.
-A site should be able to prove which consent version was approved, which version is active, and how staff are alerted when a version changes.
+A site should be able to prove which consent version was approved, which version is active, how staff are alerted when a version changes, and whether recruitment materials need the same update.

 Use a case-study lens